-When the frame is shipped, the carriage stop clips are installed on the bottom carriage, one on each end, to help keep your machine or top plate on the bottom carriage as you place it.
+When the frame is shipped, the carriage stops are installed on the bottom carriage, one on each end, to help keep your machine or top plate on the bottom carriage as you place it.

-Take the following steps to change the location of the carriage stop clip to the ideal guilting location.
+Take the following steps to move the carriage stop clip to the ideal quilting location.